-The Music Department provides all Princeton University students—whether they major in Music or another concentration—with the opportunity to learn from a world-renowned faculty of composers, historians and theorists; take instrumental or voice lessons in the private studios of eminent professional performers and performance courses in chamber music, opera, vocal ensembles; audition to perform with our faculty-led ensembles including an African Music Ensemble, jazz groups, choirs, orchestras, a wind ensemble, and a laptop orchestra; and share their passion with local youth through programs offered by Trenton Arts at Princeton.
+The Music Department provides all Princeton University students—whether they major in Music or another concentration—with the opportunity to learn from a world-renowned faculty of composers, historians and theorists; take instrumental or voice lessons in the private studios of eminent professional performers and performance courses in chamber music, opera, vocal ensembles; audition to perform with our faculty-led ensembles including an African Music Ensemble, jazz groups, choirs, orchestras, and a laptop orchestra; and share their passion with local youth through programs offered by Trenton Arts at Princeton.
 Aspiring performers can take advantage of several study abroad programs, including a double-degree program with the Royal College of Music in London.
 Students may also participate in a host of student-run groups including numerous a cappella groups, chamber music collectives, an early music ensemble, opera company, composers collective, and a piano collective.

 Interested in applying to Princeton University?
 Click below for some helpful information about visiting campus and including music in your application.

 Majoring in Music

 The undergraduate Music Major at Princeton is designed to give students a solid foundation in the criticism, analysis, and composition of music, allowing them to explore the art from a variety of perspectives.
 Whether our students choose to write music (focus on composition) or write about music (focus on theory and music history), they are encouraged to give full reign to their creative instincts and have the freedom to develop senior thesis projects that transcend traditional disciplinary boundaries.

 Students declare their concentration in mid-April of the sophomore year in conference with the Director of Undergraduate Studies, through the Office of the Registrar.